Porto Travel Guide: Things to Do in Porto

 Where to stay in Porto

 I don’t recommend staying at an Airbnb in Porto as they are currently facing gentrification.
-If you decide to do so, please make sure the property is owned by Portuguese.

 These are our recommended places to stay in Porto by areas: